 If you want to raise the handlebars on your mountain bike, follow these steps:

-1. Loosen the Stem Bolts: The stem is the part that connects the handlebars to the fork of the bike.
-Use an appropriate hex key or wrench to loosen the bolts holding the stem in place.
+- Loosen the Stem Bolts: The stem connects the handlebars to the bike’s fork.
+Use an appropriate hex key or wrench to loosen the stem’s bolts.
 Usually, two bolts are on the stem’s side or top.

-6. Fine-tune if Necessary: If the handlebars still don’t feel comfortable, you can make minor adjustments by repeating the process.
+- Fine-tune if Necessary: If the handlebars still don’t feel comfortable, repeat the process to make minor adjustments.
 Small changes can make a big difference in your riding experience.

 By following these steps, you can easily raise the handlebars on your mountain bike to achieve a more comfortable and ergonomic riding position.
 Remember always to check the tightness of bolts and test the adjustments before hitting the trails.